 For our experiment, we have chosen 4 online services from among our customers.
 We took several websites on the same subject for two reasons:

-We wanted to prove that a chat message with an input field will increase conversion rate to beginning a dialog by at least 1.5 times.
+We wanted to prove that a chat message with an input field will increase the conversion rate to beginning a dialog by at least 1.5 times.

 To test this hypothesis, we launched an automated message with the simple text “Hello!
 Can we help you with the selection of your plan?” that appeared 20 seconds after a potential client entered a website.
 The message was shown once and deleted after a minute if the user did not reply to it.